This article was updated on September 24, 2021.

 We all know by now that walking is good for us.
-It provides numerous health benefits, including reducing the risk of diabetes and cancer and improving blood pressure and cholesterol.
+It can reduce the risk of diabetes and cancer and improving blood pressure and cholesterol.
 It’s also safe, accessible, and free, which makes it a perfect lifelong exercise routine.

 In addition to its well-known health benefits, there are some lesser-known benefits—as well as its beneficial effects for weight loss.